 Where did they get water and food?

-A small spring-fed creek still runs through the valley below both ruins today was no doubt their source of, most likely carried up to the dwellings in handcrafted pitchers.
+A small, spring-fed creek still runs through the valley below both ruins today was no doubt their source of water, most likely carried up to the dwellings in handmade clay pitchers.

 How did they survive the heat?